sergioaraki/Nodebot-Rover/README.md

 ![](assets/gamepad.jpg)

-- If you have a [LeapMotion](https://www.leapmotion.com/) you can copy the Leap folder of this repo in your PC, run this command inside of that folder:
+- If you have a [LeapMotion](https://www.leapmotion.com/) you can copy the Leap folder of this repo in your PC.

+Run this command inside of that folder:

 	npm install